onursenture/onursenture.github.com/_posts/2019-01-05-my-fight-with-laziness.markdown

 - Clean Pocket app
 - Add design projects to Behance
 - Migrate old and good blog posts from Medium, Quora and other old blogs to OnurSenture.com
+- Add PrimeNG and PrimeReact anchors to the theme images on "Premium Themes And Layouts" at PrimeFaces.org
 - **Categorize and Reorder this list. 😅**

 Note #1: List is growing so reordering and categorizing might help to prioritize tasks.